 The case study conducted in August, 2015.
 Firstly, the researcher installed the constructivism-based vocabulary learning mobile application to 10 participants' smartphones in the experimental group and taught them how to use it.
 Then, the participants in the experimental group should preview the target words in Chapter 4 through learning the preview part in the mobile application.
-On the contrary, the participants in the control group preview the target words' English definition and Thai meaning by searching for the dictionaries based on the target word list provided by the researcher.
+On the contrary, the participants in the control group preview the target words through finding the target words' English definition and Thai meaning by searching for the dictionaries based on the target word list provided by the researcher.
 During the class, both two groups receive the same vocabulary instruction.
 After class, the researcher uploaded the Review 1 and Review 2 parts and the experimental group students were required to complete the Review 1 part after they learned Chapter 4 via the application and completed the Review 2 part one week later.
 The participants in the control group were asked to review and memorize the target words through the word list which was provided by the researcher.
-Ten days later, all of the participants were required to take the vocabulary delayed post-test.
+Ten days later, all of the participants were required to take the vocabulary post-test.
+One week after they took the post-test, all of them were asked to take the vocabulary delayed post-test.